merty/wordpress-move/readme.txt

 = Can I use WordPress Move to create backups of my installation? =

 Yes, you can.
-Clicking the Backup Now button on the Backup Manager page will back up your database and files.
+Click either "Create a Database Backup" button or "Create a Full Backup" button to create a backup.
 Your backup files will be stored under the backup directory.
 You can use Complete Migration mode whenever you want to use those files to revert to a former state of your installation.

 = Can I use WordPress Move to transfer my database backup only? =